 Sturgis is a city in Meade County, South Dakota, United States.
-The population was 6,639 at the 2010 census.
 It is the county seat of Meade County and is named after General Samuel D. Sturgis.

-The Sturgis Motorcycle Rally is not just a biker rally, but a regional celebration.
-It draws over 500,000 people to the small town of Sturgis each year.
+The Sturgis Motorcycle Rally is not just a biker rally but a regional celebration.
+It draws over 500,000 people on average to the small town of Sturgis each year.
 The event makes the town the fourth largest city in the state and has grown to be more than a two-week event.

 The Sturgis Motorcycle Rally is an annual biker rally held every August in Sturgis, South Dakota, USA.
 It was first called the "Black Hills Classic" and later, the "Sturgis-Black Hills Rally.”
 It has also been called the "World's Greatest Motorcycle Rally."

 As the largest motorcycle rally in the world, there are plenty of interesting facts to explore.
-Here are fifteen little-known facts about the infamous motorcycle rally.
+Here are nineteen little-known facts about the infamous motorcycle rally.

 1878 is the year Sturgis was founded.
 Back then, it was called Scooptown because many of the town's inhabitants "scooped up" their salaries from nearby Fort Meade.